 Stacy N. Cammarano is an Associate at Cohen Milstein and a member of the firm’s Civil Rights & Employment practice group.
-Ms. Cammarano’s practice focuses on representing employees in Title VII, Fair Labor Standards Act (FLSA) and other discrimination and retaliation claims.
+Ms. Cammarano’s practice focuses on representing employees in Title VII, Fair Labor Standards Act (FLSA) and other discrimination and wage and hour claims.

 Ms. Cammarano has authored and co-authored several articles, including “No Justice for Those Harassed by Judges,” The Washington Post, May 9, 2018, “Whose Right and Who’s Right?
 The US Supreme Court v.
 The European Court of Human Rights on Corporate Exercise of Religion,” Boston University International Law Journal, Vol. 34, Pg.
-1 (2016) (with Ioana Cismas), and “I Beg Your Pardon: Maintaining the Absolute Ban on Torture through the Presidential Pardon,” National Lawyers Guild Review, Vol. 69, Pg.
-197 (2012).
+1 (2016) (with Ioana Cismas).

 Ms. Cammarano received her B.A., with High Distinction, from the University of Michigan.
-She received the Sidney J. and Irene Shipman Scholarship and the William J. Branstrom Freshman Prize for academic achievement.
-She received her J.D. from the University of Texas Law, where she was Staff Editor and Submissions Director of the Texas Journal of Women and the Law.
-She was a Rapoport Center Human Rights Scholar and the recipient of the University of Texas School of Law Dean’s Scholarship.
+She received the Sidney J. and Irene Shipman Scholarship for academic achievement.
+She received her J.D. from the University of Texas Law, where she was Staff Editor and Submissions Director of the Texas Journal of Women and the Law. and the recipient of the University of Texas School of Law Dean’s Scholarship.